Mobile Elevating Work Platforms MEWP Training

 - Legislative requirements in relation to Code of Practice and the use of EWPs

-Upon completing the theoretical EWP training (NZQA Unit Standard 23966), participants will continue to learn about scissor lifts (NZQA Unit Standard 23960) and boom lifts (NZQA Unit Standard 23962) which is required for all succeeding EWP modules.
+Upon completing the theoretical EWP training (NZQA Unit Standard 23966), participants will continue to learn about scissor lifts (NZQA Unit Standard 23960) and boom lifts (NZQA Unit Standard 23962) which are required for all succeeding EWP modules.

 People who complete this course are expected to: